sajad002/FAAI/README.md

         ittr += 1
     return V, policy
 ```
+### 2. First-Visit Monte Carlo Prediction

-2. The second algorithm to implement is First-Visit Monte Carlo Prediction.
+The second algorithm to implement is First-Visit Monte Carlo Prediction.
 The value of a state is equal to the estimated expected return starting from that state.
 One clear way to estimate the value of a state from experience is to simply average the observed returns after visiting that state.
 The algorithm collects and calculates the average return obtained from experience following a specified policy after completing an episode and reaching a terminal state.
 Note that this algorithm estimates the value of a state only the first time it reaches that state during an episode and does not make any changes to the value if it observes the state again.

 <table align="center">
   <tr>